 One of the biggest trade-offs in supply chain management is time vs. cost.
 You can air ship goods from anywhere in the world far faster than sea shipping, but it costs a lot more.
 Likewise, sea shipping can take two months or more, but the cost is very low compared to everything else.

 Why does this matter when manufacturing goods?
 It’s simple: where you manufacture goods determines transportation cost.
 Many businesses like to use landed cost to evaluate different manufacturing and shipment solutions.
-The landed cost includes the original price of the product, transportation fees (both inland and ocean), customs, duties, taxes, tariffs, insurance, currency conversion, crating, handling and payment fees.
+The landed cost includes the original price of the product, transportation fees (both inland and ocean), customs, duties, taxes, tariffs, insurance, currency conversion, crating, handling, and payment fees.

 In plain English, it may be cheaper to have goods manufactured near you.
 The labor costs may be higher, but you avoid excessive transportation fees and customs.